 Address: 200 W Hill Ave, Knoxville, TN 37902

-Blount Mansion, originally owned by William Blount, once served as the territorial capital of Knoxville, Tennessee.
-William Blount was appointed by George Washington to govern the southwest territory in 1792.
+Blount Mansion, initially owned by William Blount, once served as the territorial capital of Knoxville, Tennessee.
+George Washington appointed William Blount to govern the southwest territory in 1792.

-Blount was a U.S. Constitution signatory and played an important role in Tennessee becoming the nation’s 16th state.
-Today, Blount Mansion stands as Tennessee’s only National Historic Landmark and is Knoxville’s oldest operating museum, first opening in 1926.
+Blount was a U.S. Constitution signatory and played an significant role in Tennessee becoming the nation’s 16th state.
+Today, Blount Mansion is Tennessee’s only National Historic Landmark and is Knoxville’s oldest operating museum, opening in 1926.

 Tucked into a quaint neighborhood in downtown Knoxville, Blount Mansion features lush green gardens, clean grounds, and many rooms to explore, including an upstairs loft, the family’s parlor, the sitting room, Blount’s office, and the outdoor space.

 Blount Mansion welcomes guests for tours, historical dinners, and seasonal events where they can experience the birthplace of Tennessee through education and entertainment.
-Blount Mansion is a must-see for the history lovers in your group, as it provides a close-up look at Blount’s lasting impact on the old city.
+Blount Mansion is a essential visit for the history lovers in your group, as it provides a close-up look at Blount’s lasting impact on the old city.

 See Related: Best Cheap Places to Travel in the US